 Whilst the EuroMillions obviously has the biggest cash prize on offer, it’s also the most expensive of the lotteries to play and the one that you’re the least likely to win.
 You need to pick five regular number as well as two Lucky Stars.
 In order to win the jackpot, all seven of these numbers need to come in, which is what causes the odds to be quite so astronomical.
 The normal numbers are from 1 to 50, with the Lucky Stars being between 1 and 12.

 EuroMillions Hot Picks is based around the main game but works differently.
 You need to pick five numbers if you’re aiming for the main jackpot.
 If the give numbers that you’ve chosen, or that you’re given thanks to a Lucky Dip, are the same five numbers as the main EuroMillions draw, you win the jackpot.
 The Lucky Stars don’t count, so you’ve got to ensure that the numbers are the same as the main ones.

 The main National Lottery draw has changed slightly over the years, but only in the sense that you need to pick six numbers from between 1 and 59 rather than 1 and 49 as it was originally.
-This has seen the chances of winning go up, but after a given number of draws there is now a guaranteed winner, meaning even if all six numbers don’t come up for someone the prize is shared down to those with, say, five numbers and the Bonus Ball.
+This has seen the chances of winning go up, but after a given number of draws there is now a definite winner, meaning even if all six numbers don’t come up for someone the prize is shared down to those with, say, five numbers and the Bonus Ball.